Studying and top-level sport

 Combining studying with top-level sport requires dedication and careful academic planning.
 If you want to take on the challenge, Leiden University can offer you personal guidance and help you to maximise your talent.

-If you encounter difficulties that you don’t know how to tackle during your studies, please contact the student counsellor for top-level sport - see contact details on this page.
+If you encounter difficulties or fall behind in your studies due to sporting commitments, contact the student counsellor for top-level sport - see contact details on this page.
 The counsellor is aware of all the options available and will be able to offer you personal guidance and advice.

-Are you a competing at national or international level, and do you have A, B, High Potential or NTC status from the Dutch national sports organisation NOC*NSF?
-If so, the university will do all it can to be supportive.
-You may, for example, be granted additional study facilities such as:
+Do you have A, B, High Potential or NTC status from the Dutch national sports organisation (NOC*NSF) and are you a competing at national or international level?
+If so, Leiden University will do all it can to offer support.
+You may, for example, be eligible for: